arichtman/nix/cilium.md

 DHCPv4 leases auto registered to router DNS resolver.
 This used to be the case with ISC DHCPv4 server but that's deprecated and Kea DHCPv4 doesn't have it.

-For now I have manually added A record overrides for the machines.
+Solution: For now I have manually added AAAA record overrides for the machines.

 ### Log pulling